 Athabasca Glacier & Sunwapta Falls

-Athabasca Glacier is worthy of stopping especially to see the vast ice field between the mountains.
+Athabasca Glacier is worth stopping at, especially to see the vast ice field between the mountains.
 Oddly, there were off-road school buses taking people onto the Glacier itself.
-The last top before Jasper was the Sunwapta Falls which is another recognisable attraction of a waterfall with an island.
-There were a few places that we missed out on with the main hike being Wilcox Pass for a glacier approach.
+The last top before Jasper was the Sunwapta Falls, which is another recognisable attraction of a waterfall with an island.
+There were a few places that we missed out on, with the main hike being Wilcox Pass for a glacier approach.

 Jasper